Polynomiality of surface braid and mapping class group representations: Short exact sequences

 \section{Short exact sequences}

 In this section, we construct the fundamental short exact sequences for homological representation functors of Theorem~\ref{thm:ses}.
 We start by recalling the categorical background of these short exact sequences in \S\ref{ss:background_preliminaries_SES}.
 Then we construct the short exact sequences for the functors of surface braid groups in \S\ref{ss:SES_surface_braid_groups}, and in \S\ref{ss:SES_mcg} for those of mapping class groups of surfaces.
-Throughout \S\ref{s:SES_homol_rep-func}, we consider homological representation functors indexed by a partition $\bk = \boldsymbol{\{} k_{1};\ldots;k_{r}\boldsymbol{\}} \vdash k$ of an integer $k\geq1$ and by the stage $\ell\geq1$ of a lower central series.
+Throughout \S\ref{s:SES_homol_rep-func}, we consider homological representation functors indexed by an ordered partition $\lambda = (\lambda_{1},\ldots,\lambda_{r}) \vdash k$ of an integer $k\geq1$ and by the depth $\ell\geq1$ of a lower central series.